-WaveSense's ground-penetrating radar helps autonomous vehicles stay in lane by utilizing data below the ground.
+WaveSense's radar helps autonomous vehicles stay in lane by utilizing data below the ground.
 By adding WaveSense's technology to the existing sensor suite, autonomous vehicles can now navigate on any road without being constrained by challenging above-ground dynamics, making self-driving safer for everyone.

 WaveSense builds a fingerprint of our roadways, using mapping and tracking against unique geologic patterns underground.
 Unlike the constantly changing visual landscape above ground, this sub-surface data is static, providing a guide that’s always available for autonomous vehicles.

 WaveSense is commercializing technology developed at MIT Lincoln Laboratory that has proven to be a successful in a military context.
 After years of development, MIT’s ultra-wide band radar was first deployed in Afghanistan in 2013.
 The technology allowed military vehicles to stay on previously-mapped routes by matching radar measurements with maps of subterranean geology.
 This enabled precise navigation of 9 ton military vehicles, despite unmarked lanes and poor visibility from sand and dust.

 Now, the WaveSense team is bringing groundbreaking radar technology to commercial autonomous vehicles.
 Adding WaveSense to the existing sensor suite enables autonomous vehicles to see in a whole new dimension and brings a new level of safety to our roads.